 That, and if you want a cabin with a balcony so you can get some fresh air, you have to upgrade to the $1.6 million level (at the time of publication).
 The “cool $1 million” gets you a 237-square-foot “inside” room with a “virtual” window: a computer display showing the view from a camera outside.

 Still, I spent quite a bit of time going through the Storylines website to see what I might expect from such an experience.
-And that’s when our “journey” started: I decided we were ready to do it.
+And that’s when our “journey” started: I decided we were ready to do it, either on Storylines or some other company that would likely be coming up soon.
 I just had to convince my wife.

 Just some of the answers I found on the web site about what comes with the monthly fees: 20 restaurants & bars, a library, a gym, an onboard microbrewery, a hydroponic garden for fresh greens, kitchens with “entertainment facilities” where you can cook your own food for guests (and they’ll give you the greens you need — and clean up after you).